 Why not roast tea as well?

-Before we dive into the roasting, let me cover what oolong tea is for those that might only be familiar with green and black teas.
+Before we dive into the roasting, let me cover what oolong tea is for those who might only be familiar with green and black teas.
 A simple definition is that green tea is a tea that has not been oxidized (0%), whereas black tea is a tea that has been fully oxidized (100%).
 Oolong tea represents the middle ground, otherwise known as semi-oxidized tea.
 The Tea Processing page on Wikipedia states:

 This tea’s oxidation is stopped somewhere between the standards for green tea and black tea.
 The processing typically takes two to three days from withering to drying with a relatively short oxidation period of several hours.